 - a) At all weapons, for men and ladies, the lower edge of the jacket must overlap the breeches by at least 10 cm when the fencer is in the on-guard position (cf. m.28, m.34). - b) The jacket must include a lining making a double thickness of material for the sleeve down to the elbow of the sword arm and covering the flank up to the region of the armpit.
-At épée the fencer is required to wear a regulation jacket, which covers the whole of the surface of the trunk. - c) The use of a breast/chest protector (made of metal or some rigid material) is compulsory for women and optional for men.
+At épée the fencer is required to wear a regulation jacket, which covers the whole of the surface of the trunk. - c) At all weapons, the use of a breast/chest protector (made of metal or some rigid material) is compulsory for women and optional for men.
 At foil, this breast/chest protector must be worn below the protective plastron.

-The entire outside of the chest protector (the side facing the opponent) must be covered with a soft material.
-(The material can be attached to the current plastic models or incorporated into the manufacture of new chest protectors.)
-The hardness of the outside of the material must be 20-30% hardness.
-This is the typical hardness of wet suit material for scuba diving (neoprene).
-This measure will be obligatory for the 2015/2016 season: the SEMI commission is to supply the specifications and testing procedures.
+At foil, the protector will have the following characteristics: The entire outside of the chest protector (the side facing the opponent) must be covered with a soft material such as E.V.A.
+(Ethylene-vinyl acetate) of four mm thickness and density of 22kg/m3.
+(The material can be attached to the current plastic models or incorporated into the manufacture of new chest protectors).
+The material must have the SEMI technical mark at the center of the upper edge.